unChaz/sci-fi-5e/versions/0.3.0/SCI-5_SRD.md

 ####  Disciple of Life

 Also starting at 1st level, your healing tek skills are more effective.
-Whenever you use a tek skill of 1st level or higher to restore hit points to a creature, the creature regains additional hit points equal to 2 + the tek skill’s level.
+Whenever you use a tek skill of 1st level or higher to restore hit points to a creature, the creature regains additional hit points equal to 2 + the tek skill's level.

 ####  Channel Divinity: Preserve Life

 Starting at 2nd level, you can use your Channel Divinity to heal the badly injured.

 As an action, you present your holy symbol and evoke healing energy that can restore a number of hit points equal to five times your priest level.
 Choose any creatures within 30 feet of you, and divide those hit points among them.
 This feature can restore a creature to no more than half of its hit point maximum.
-You can’t use this feature on an undead or a construct.
+You can't use this feature on an undead or a construct.

 ####  Blessed Healer

 Beginning at 6th level, the healing tek skills you cast on others heal you as well.
-When you cast a tek skill of 1st level or higher that restores hit points to a creature other than you, you regain hit points equal to 2 + the tek skill’s level.
+When you cast a tek skill of 1st level or higher that restores hit points to a creature other than you, you regain hit points equal to 2 + the tek skill's level.

 ####  Alien Strike

 At 8th level, you gain the ability to infuse your weapon strikes with Alien energy.
-Once on each of your turns when you hit a creature with a weapon attack, you can cause the attack to deal an extra 1d8 radiant damage to the target.
+Once on each of your turns when you hit a creature with a weapon attack, you can cause the attack to deal an extra 1d8 kinetic damage to the target.
 When you reach 14th level, the extra damage increases to 2d8.

 ####  Supreme Healing